Forecasting Local Ionospheric Parameters Using Transformers: Methods

 Each of these matrices, $\mathbf{A}_{\cdot, \cdot}$, use full self-attention, which means that the attention score for any time step can incorporate values from anywhere in its input time series.
 Each set of attention heads is then concatenated and projected back to the original embedding dimension,

 which allows the model to share information across the heads and produce an output that is a time series in the $d_m-$dimensional model space.

 After each attention layer, we apply a fully connected feed-forward network with a nonlinear activation.
 For our model, we use GELU activation functions \cite{hendrycks_2023}.
+This choice of activation function is simply because GELU provides modest training stability and convergence in other transformer applications; however, a ReLU function would likely work as well here.
 Although the original transformer architecture used different hidden dimensions in the feed-forward layer, $d_{ff}$, than in the attention mechanisms, we found that our model performed well with $d_{ff}=d_{m}=128$.
 These feed-forward networks introduce additional nonlinearity to the transformer's processing of the data through their activation functions,

 where $\sigma(\cdot)$ is the nonlinear activation.
 We also incorporate normalization layers \cite{ba_2016} after each attention and feed-forward step to improve the training process.